directus/docs/content/tutorials/7.workflows/generate-images-with-dall-e-and-directus-automate.md

 ## Save Generated Image

 Add a new File Import operation, provided by the extension mentioned at the start of this post.
-The Import URL is <span v-pre>`{{generate.data.data[0].url}}`</span> .
+The Import URL is `{{generate.data.data[0].url}}` .
 Save the operation, which will return the ID of the newly-imported image once complete.

-Create one final step — an Update Data operation — on the Generations collection with an ID of <span v-pre>`{{$trigger.body.keys[0]}}`</span> (be sure to hit enter to save the ID).
+Create one final step — an Update Data operation — on the Generations collection with an ID of `{{$trigger.body.keys[0]}}` (be sure to hit enter to save the ID).
 Set the payload to the following:

 ```json
 {